Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

 In matrix completion, we have some observations from a matrix.
 We want to complete the matrix and uncover the remaining entries.
 You should think of the matrix as having some structure (e.g., some low-rank structure).
 Formally, the matrix completion problem is:

 In some sense, it's very easy to solve this optimization problem.
 We can complete the observed entries and put 0 everywhere else, but it won't help us recover the unobserved entries.
 The problem is underdetermined.
 So what do we do?
-We can run gradient descent directly on $X$, or - alternatively - we can replace $X$ with $UV^\top$ ($U,V$ full dimensional, therefore no rank constraint on $X=UV^\top$) and run gradient descent on $U,V$.
+We can run gradient descent directly on $X$, or - alternatively - we can replace $X$ with $UV^\top$ ($U,V$ full rank, therefore no rank constraint on $X=UV^\top$) and run gradient descent on $U,V$.
 Figure~\ref{fig:matrix_completion} compares the results of these two procedures when the ground-truth matrix $X^*$ has rank 2.
 We also see how slight variations in gradient descent on $U,V$ change which solution we converge to.
 But the bigger effect is coming from the reparameterization (from $X$ to $UV^\top$).

-So what is going on here?
+So how can the implicit bias be understood here?
 In this case, we have a good understanding, though not complete.
 The initial proposal in \cite{gwbns_2017} was that gradient descent is converging to a low nuclear norm solution - i.e., nuclear norm is the relevant complexity measure that gradient descent is minimizing.
 We know that minimizing the nuclear norm can give you good generalization when you have an approximate low-rank matrix.
 Minimization of the nuclear norm is proved rigorously in some cases (e.g., under restricted isometry property (RIP) in \cite{overp_matrix_sensing_li_ma_zhang_2018}) and turns out to not always be the case (e.g., see counterexample in Example 5.9 in \cite{implicit_bias_gd_matrix_factorization_2021}).